mireu-san/neo-city-2021/README.md

 [] Menu.jsx - <li onClick={() => setMenuOpen(false)}>
 reason : repeatitive * 3 times

+[] optional - change all camel-cases equally as JS format (current one is closer to python one)

 # Personal note:
 Looks like I am using more CSS than React.
 Yet, I used them correctly.
 CSS is still the area I need to keep doing the research.